Jill Duggar Dillard Reveals Plans To Return to Central America While Pregnant

 What do you think about Jill Duggar Dillard’s choice to go back to Central America while she is pregnant?
 Do you feel like this is way too risky?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Counting On when they air on Monday nights on Bravo.
 Jill Dillard may talk about her decision on the show in the future.

-[Featured Image Via Instagram]
+[Featured Image by Instagram]